 CORRECTING YOUR VISION WITH PRK: BACK TO THE FUTURE?

 LASIK and PRK achieve the same excellent vision and use the same laser to achieve these results.
-For most patients, the main difference between the two is quickly their vision returns after their procedure.
+For most patients, the main difference between the two is how quickly their vision returns after their procedure.
 One can think of LASIK as the “Ferrari” of laser vision correction in terms of the most rapid return of vision and only minimal irritation of your eyes.
 PRK is closer to a “tractor”.
 Both procedures get you to the same place; it’s just a matter of how quickly.

-The key to determining whether laser vision correction is a good choice and which procedure is the best for you is to be certain that your surgeon is well versed in all of these procedures and is highly experienced, ethical and have an excellent reputation.
+The key to determining whether laser vision correction is a good choice and which procedure is the best for you is to be certain that your surgeon is well versed in all of these procedures and is highly experienced, ethical and has an excellent reputation.
 Be sure to ask the surgeon who will perform your procedure which option is best for your prescription, corneal thickness, and the other unique characteristics of your eyes.

 To learn more about PRK, schedule an appointment with the highly-experienced PRK surgeons at Washington Eye Physicians and Surgeons.